Yuanyuan4666/A2A/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# A2A
+# Applicability of A2A for the Network Management

-This is the working area for the individual Internet-Draft, "A2A".
+This is the working area for the individual Internet-Draft, "Applicability of A2A for the Network Management".

 * [Editor's Copy](https://Yuanyuan4666.github.io/A2A/#go.draft-yang-a2a-nm.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-yang-a2a-nm)